kevinblumenfeld/NoGit/README.md

 ```

 > **ℹ️ Note:** If you cannot install this module, run the command below, then paste it (CTRL + V) into PowerShell and press Enter.
-You can then run the commands below.
+You can then run `Get-NoGitHubRepoTreeContents`.

 ```powershell
 irm 'https://raw.githubusercontent.com/kevinblumenfeld/NoGit/main/module/NoGit/Public/Get-NoGitHubRepoTreeContents.ps1' | Set-Clipboard